microsoft/powercat-automation-kit/docs/walkthrough.md

 In this document we provide a walkthrough videos of the Automation Kit prerequisites, features and "how to" videos related to the Automation Kit

-❗ NOTE: To view the videos below you may need to be signed in as a :octocat: GitHub user.

 ## Prerequistes

 Walkthrough video for installation and verification of the Creators Kit dependency for the Automation Kit